paul-jo-dreyer/paul-jo-dreyer.github.io/_posts/2025-03-16-comet-project.md

 ## Background

-"Comet" is an open-source project I started in 2024.
+"Comet" is a (soon-to-be-open-source) project I started in 2024.
 It is an autonomous assistant robot platform which acts as a brand new way to interface with software in the home / office.
 It moves around a room it is set up in via [suspension actuation](https://en.wikipedia.org/wiki/Cable_robots), which means that thin wires suspend the robot in space, and they change length to drive the robot around